Gaikwad-556/DemoWebShopApplication/README.md

   - Remove items from the cart.
   - Apply invalid/empty discount or gift card codes → appropriate error messages.

+⚙️ Prerequisites

+Before running the tests, ensure you have the following installed:
+- Java JDK 8 or above
+- TestNG (installed in your IDE or via jar)
+- Selenium WebDriver JARs included in the project
+- Database Connection (configured inside test classes for fetching test data)

 🛠️ Tech Stack
 - Programming Language: Java
 - Automation Tool: Selenium WebDriver